cedardevs/onestop/docs/development/internal-practices.md

   * To accomplish that, it is important we always increment the minor version after a release.
   * It's difficult to know if the next release will be a new major version.
 Theoretically incrementing the major version should be done when the breaking change is introduced (e.g. dropping support for ES5).
   * But that may not always happen when it should.
 For that reason it is important we review changes prior to cutting a release and determine if should increment the major version.
 It is important we avoid merging breaking changes to an existing release branch.
-  * The patch version can be incremented after applying the fix.
+  * The patch version is incremented when a patch is applied.
 See [Hotfix Strategy](/docs/development/hotfix-strategy.md) documentation for patching.
   * Find more on version best practices here - https://semver.org/

 ### Releases: Tags and Release Branches